amatiasq/components/README.md

     // if this fails ensure #shadowRoot is defined in the class this.#shadowRoot = this.attachShadow({ mode: 'open' });
     this.#shadowRoot.innerHTML = template;
-    // end of automatic insertion
   }
 }

-customElements.define('my-component', MyComponent);
+// Automatically generated from file name customElements.define('my-component', MyComponent);
 ```